 when ya with ya mates.
 Continue reading

-Let me see now, if I can recall correctly, it was about quarter past four on a bright but slightly blustery Tuesday afternoon in May when the whale swallowed me whole.
+Let me see now, if I can recall correctly, it was about quarter past four on a blustery Tuesday afternoon in May when the whale swallowed me whole.
 Continue reading

 I did my fly up and rinsed my hands in the sink.
 My paper hat was skew-whiff in the mirror.
 I took it off, parted my hair, repositioned it, then for the fifteenth time checked I hadn’t got any sauce on my shirt.
 I shook my hands dry as I turned, and through my own interminable bad luck I found myself flicking water over James Dean’s groin.